imankareem/HomeSpan-GarageDoorSensor/README.md

 # HomeSpan-GarageDoorSensor
-HomeSpan - HomeKit enabled ESP32 with Ball Tilt Switch to monitor Garage Door
+HomeSpan - HomeKit enabled ESP32 with a Ball Tilt Switch to monitor a Garage Door.

 This is my first Repo, please don't bully me for my spaghetti code.
 I am not responsible if you damage your components, your house/assets or if you hurt yourself.